Ukraine's arms firms walk tightrope between Kiev and Moscow

 “Due to the situation that has occurred regarding Russia, some projects and contracts have been on the verge of a breakdown,” said a statement on the company’s website.

-“However, the situation has now stabilized.
-The company will honor all old contracts and will start talks about new projects in the nearest future.”
+“However, the situation has now stabilised.
+The company will honour all old contracts and will start talks about new projects in the nearest future.”

 Ukraine’s top state arms conglomerate, Ukroboronprom, which sold 14.7 billion hryvnia ($1.24 billion) of arms last year, cut ties with Russia after First Deputy Prime Minister Vitaly Yarema said Kiev would end military cooperation with Moscow following Russia’s annexation of the Crimea peninsula in March.